GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-11-1h-auto-dq-challenge-lab.md

 <hr>

-This concludes the module, more labs will be published shortly.
+This concludes the module, proceed to the [next module](module-12-1a-dq-task-rule-authoring-1.md).

 <hr>